avisanchez/graphical-pointer/README.md

 # graphical-pointer
-Java Swing extension for ease-of-use GUI development
+Java Swing extension to aid in GUI development

 ## Setup ##
 * Copy the Pointer.java file into your project folder